Provably Faster Gradient Descent via Long Steps: Future Directions

 {\bf Future Improvements in Algorithm Design.} The search for long, straightforward stepsize patterns $h$ is hard.
 The patterns presented in Table~\ref{tab:patterns-and-rates} resulted from substantial brute force searching.
 The task of maximizing $\mathrm{avg}(h)$ subject to $h$ being straightforward, although nonconvex, may be approachable using branch-and-bound techniques similar to those recently developed by Gupta et al.~\cite{gupta2023branch} and applied to a range of PEP parameter optimization problems.
 Such an approach may yield numerically, globally optimal $h$ for fixed length $t$.
 This may also generate insights into the general form of the longest straightforward stepsize patterns for each fixed $t$.

 One practical drawback of the method~\eqref{eq:pattern-GD} is the requirement that one knows $L$.
 Since our analysis in Theorem~\ref{thm:straightforward-rates} only relies on decreases in objective value after $t$ steps, backtracking linesearch schemes or other adaptive ideas may be applicable.
-Such an approach could check a sufficient decrease condition every $t$ iterations, halving the estimate of $L$ and repeating those steps if not. \\[-8pt]

-{\bf Future Improvements in Analysis Techniques.} Almost all iterative optimization methods are analyzed based on deriving a recurrence, ensuring progress at every iteration.
-Our techniques deviate from this norm, only requiring improvement by a fixed horizon of length $t$.
-This deviation is also true of Young's gradient descent method~\cite{young1953} for the strongly convex quadratic setting, which only ensures an optimal rate upon completion of the pattern.
-Determining which other first-order methods could benefit from collectively analyzing iterations up to a fixed horizon is an interesting open direction.
-Bregman, inexact, and stochastic variants of gradient descent are natural candidates.
+For example, one could consider { an Armijo-type linesearching procedure, backtracking with an estimate of $\tilde L$ seeking $f(x_t) \leq f(x_0) - \frac{\sum h_i}{\tilde L}\|\nabla f(x_0)\|^2$.
+Since convexity ensures $\|\nabla f(x_0)\|^2 \geq \delta_0^2/D^2$, this condition guarantees the descent required by straightforwardness.
+Analysis and practical development of such ideas are beyond our scope.}\\[-8pt]

-Future works may improve our analysis by considering other Lyapunov functions.
-The norm of the gradient was used in~\cite[Chapter 8]{altschuler2018greed}.
+{\bf Future Improvements in Analysis Techniques.} Future works may improve our analysis by considering other Lyapunov functions.
+The distance to optimal and norm of the gradient were both used in~\cite[Chapter 8]{altschuler2018greed}.
 Our proofs are only concerned with the eventual decrease of the objective gap.
 The analysis of optimal accelerated and subgradient methods relies additionally on the decreasing distance to a minimizer or a decreasing combination thereof.
 Identifying better Lyapunovs and stepsize patterns guaranteed to eventually decrease them may lead to stronger guarantees. \\[-8pt]